-Until recently, Hoosier Pattern was the only facility in the United States that housed a 3D Sand Printer to print molds and cores for foundry use.
-There are now more 3D sand printers in the U.S.; however, Hoosier Pattern continues to raise the bar within the industry.
-Hoosier Pattern is constantly looking for new and better ways to serve their customers.
-Aside from the addition of the sand printer, Hoosier Pattern has recently added a new Bridge Mill with a bigger capacity allowing them to now take on jobs that once had to be turned down due to size.
-They have also recently added an FDM printer allowing them to print prototype pieces as well as parts and tooling.
-Hoosier Pattern will continue to lead the way within the industry by adding new machines to help better serve their customers.
+Until recently, our facility was the only one in the United States that housed a 3D Sand Printer to print molds and cores for foundry use.
+There are now more 3D sand printers in the U.S. however, we continue to raise the bar within the industry.
+We are constantly looking for new and better ways to serve our customers.
+Aside from the addition of the sand printer, we have recently added a new Bridge Mill with a bigger capacity allowing us to now take on jobs that once had to be turned down due to size restrictions.
+We have also recently added an FDM printer, allowing us to print prototype pieces as well as parts and tooling.
+We will continue to lead the way within the industry by adding new machines to help better serve our customers.

 Our Facility Now Has 25 Machining Centers Including: